 At this time of year most people are worried about finishing Christmas shopping before Christmas and making sure they get gifts for everyone they need to.
-This year due to the Coronavirus, the Holidays are going to be different including shopping for gifts.
+This year due to the Coronavirus and inflation, the Holidays continue to be different including shopping.
+Many families are spending money freely because they are happy to be out and able to be around people.
+Other families are being very careful with spending because they are having a difficult time just affording food and gas due to inflation.

-Furthermore, especially this year since many people are out of work, they also are worried about having enough money for the Holidays.
+Furthermore, as I stated above, many people are short on money.
+Besides gifts they are worried about having enough money for the Holidays.
 Besides buying gifts, people still need to pay the rent and buy food for the family.
 Therefore, some people will need to cut back on how much they spend on gifts and some people may not be able to afford to give gifts at all this year.

 A common situation many parents worry about during the Holidays is what to do when your child receives a gift they don’t like or want.
 They are worried about their child saying something in front of their grandparents or their great aunt that they don’t like the gift and tossing it to the side.
-The parents feel embarrassed and are concerned that their child hurt their grandparents or great aunt’s feelings.
+The parents feel embarrassed and are concerned that their child hurt their grandparents or great aunt’s feelings especially since many people are having difficulties affording gifts.
+This definitely applies to grandparents who are living on limited incomes.

 All of these worries regarding gifts can ruin Christmas for people.
 We should be more concerned about the spirit of the Holidays.
 The Holidays are about spending time with the people who are important to us not gifts.
-Granted due to the Coronavirus, we may have to do this by Zoom this year instead of in person, but it’s acknowledging those people in our lives that are important to us which is most important.
+Granted due to the Coronavirus, we may not be able to celebrate with everyone in person, but it’s acknowledging those people in our lives that are important to us which is the most important part of the Holidays.

 If you child says something inappropriate about a gift, remember you cannot control what children will say all the time.
 Also the adults should understand that children do not think the same way as adults and will try not to take it personally.